-Item 28: FNS Instruction 796-2 Rev. 4 provides guidance concerning allowable costs that can be paid with CACFP reimbursement.
+Item 32: FNS Instruction 796-2 Rev. 4 provides the guidance on allowable costs that can be paid with CACFP reimbursement.
 There are 39 cost categories listed in the FNS Instruction.
-Be aware the cost categories in the instruction do not always match the cost categories that are listed on the Monthly Record of Operating Costs form or budgets.
+The cost categories in the instruction do not always match the cost categories that are listed on the Monthly Record of Cost Form or in the Budget Details section of GA ATLAS.
 You may have to review the instruction or use the index in the back of the instruction to locate a cost.
 After each cost category, requirements may be listed concerning documentation to support that cost.

-Some cost items must have prior or specific prior approval in order to claim the cost.
-These cost items can be found on the Bright from the Start website.
-Typical costs such as food, labor, rent, utilities do not require prior approval.
+Some cost items must have prior or specific prior approval to claim the cost.
+These cost items can be found on the DECAL website.
+Typical costs such as food, labor, rent, and utilities do not require prior approval.
 However, if the center is claiming costs that require prior approval, and a budget was not submitted to the sponsor to approve, the center must be cited.
 Review the costs and determine whether only allowable costs are being claimed.
-If receipts show foods were charged that are not creditable food items, the costs cannot be claimed on the CACFP and the cost of these items would have to be repaid back to the center's food program account.
-The center does not have to repay money to Bright from the Start, but corrective action must include crediting their food program account in the amount of the costs they claimed that were not allowable.
+If receipts show foods were charged that are not creditable food items, the costs cannot be claimed in the CACFP and the cost of these items would have to be repaid back to the center's food program account.
+The center does not have to repay money to DECAL, but corrective action must include crediting their food program account in the amount of the costs that were not allowable.

-Item 29: For centers under a center sponsor, this may not be applicable as it is the sponsor's responsibility to ensure that requirements are being met.
-If this is the case, check NA for this item.
+Item 33: For centers under a center sponsor (affiliated), this may not be applicable as it is the sponsor's responsibility to ensure that requirements are being met.
+If this is the case, check "NA" for this item.
+FNS Instruction 796-2 Rev. 4 provides the guidance as to proration of costs.
+Section

-FNS Instruction 796-2 Rev. 4 provides the guidance for prorating costs.
-Section VII A.3 I indicates that the cost must be properly allocated so that only the allowable share of the cost is assigned to the program.
+VII A.3 I indicates that the cost must be properly allocated so that only the allowable share of the cost is assigned to the program.
 If an item is not used exclusively for the operation of the CACFP, then the item must be prorated according to the benefit the CACFP receives for an item.
 The item being charged will dictate how the item is to be prorated.
 The most common items that are prorated are utilities, rent, and labor.

-The FNS Instruction provides the guidelines for prorating rental costs and utilities.
+The FNS Instruction provides guidelines for prorating rental costs and utilities.
 Review to ensure the following guidelines are being met:

-- The organization must have prorating methods to support their charges to the CACFP. - The prorating method should show the formula that is used to derive the cost charged.
-Not having a documented prorating method on file, and simply guessing would not be sufficient. - A prorating method should be very specific.
-For example, if the organization is charging utilities for the kitchen, the prorating method should show the square footage of the kitchen divided by the total square footage of the building.
+The organization must have proration methods to support their charges to the CACFP.

+• The proration method should show the formula that is used to derive the cost charged.
+Not having a documented proration method on file, and simply guessing, would not be sufficient.

+• A proration method should be very specific.
+For example, if the organization is charging utilities for the kitchen, the proration method should show the square footage of the kitchen divided by the total square footage of the building.
 The actual amounts of the square footage should be listed.
-A prorating method for utilities might look like this:
+A proration method for utilities might look like this:

-100 sq. ft. kitchen / 1000 sq. ft. total building = .10 or 10%.

-Simply having 10% listed as the charge to CACFP is not acceptable without the supporting prorating method on file.
+- 100 sq. ft. kitchen / 1000 sq. ft. total building = .10 or 10%. - Solely having 10% listed as the charge to CACFP is not acceptable without the supporting proration method on file.